DPDK/dpdk/doc/guides/sample_app_ug/quota_watermark.rst

     pair_ports();

 The configure_eth_port() and init_ring() functions are used to configure a port and a ring respectively and are defined in init.c.
-They make use of the Intel® DPDK APIs defined in rte_eth.h and rte_ring.h.
+They make use of the DPDK APIs defined in rte_eth.h and rte_ring.h.

 pair_ports() builds the port_pairs[] array so that its key-value pairs are a mapping between reception and transmission ports.
 It is defined in init.c.